pavenvivek/Airline_Delay_Prediction/README.md

-# Airline_Delay_Prediction
+# Airline_Performance_Reporter
-Airline delay prediction application using PHP and PostgreSQL
+Airline Performance Reporter application using PHP and PostgreSQL

 The input datasets are retrived from "ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/" and then processed by the application